ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_2_Patch_Notes.md

 - **Reproducibility** : Always

 - **Description** : Previously, when a trigger with the Row Referencing clause was executed, it internally copied the referenced records to specific variables.
-During this process, unnecessary columns were also copied.
+During this process, unused columns were also copied.
 However, it has been improved to copy only the columns that are actually used.

   With this update, Altibase fixed the issue where a trigger using the Referencing clause would result in an  [ERR-21031: Unable to convert the data type.] error when the trigger does not use the LOB column.